 Plot Location: Section 153, Lot B

 Jearum Atkins is not a household name like that of Thomas Edison and Henry Ford.
 However, he was responsible for important, incremental improvements in engineering technology during the Industrial Revolution.
-One reason for his lack of fame might be due to the fact that he sold his most potentially profitable invention (Self-Raking Harvester) to Cyrus McCormick.
-Atkins, in 1852, perfected the design of Cyrus McCormick’s original grain reaper, allowing McCormick to build the fully automated harvester, for which McCormick eventually became famous (he bought the “raking” design from Atkins!)
+One reason for his lack of fame is that he sold the rights to his most potentially profitable invention.
+In 1852, Jearum perfected the design of the McCormick reaper so it not only cut grain but raked it so it could be bundled.
+Cyrus McCormick bought the rights to the self-raking harvester and became famous.

-A small granite square monument marks Atkins’ grave on the Yeadon side of Mount Moriah Cemetery (Section 149).
-The inscriptions the four sides of the marker indicate his patented inventions (followed by their patent award dates):
+A small granite square monument marks Jearum’s’ grave on the Yeadon side of Mount Moriah.
+The inscriptions on all four sides of the marker list some of his patented inventions and the patent award dates:

 Hydraulic Steering Apparatus 1890

 Jearum lived during the Industrial Revolution, when machines were invented to replace manual labor and automate as many processes as possible.
 Yet he had little formal schooling as he grew up in Waterbury, Vermont, where his father ran a water-powered sawmill.
 That may have fueled his imagination for mechanical devices.
 At age 25, while living in Chicago he suffered spinal injuries from a runaway horse.
 He spent many years recovering, but used that time to imagine and invent.